 Best Student Oral Competitors

-All oral competition entries will be judged by Divisional Judges in the parallel technical sessions and symposia as scheduled from Monday morning through to Wednesday afternoon.
-The list of the 8 finalists for the CAP Best Student Oral Competition will be posted by 19h00 Wednesday, June 21, at the CAP desk in the registration area and on the Congress website.
+All oral competition entries will be judged by Divisional Judges in the parallel technical sessions and symposia as scheduled from Monday morning through to Wednesday morning (no in-competition talks after lunch).
+The list of the 8 finalists for the CAP Best Student Oral Competition will be posted by 19h00 Wednesday, May 29, at the CAP desk in the registration area and on the Congress website.
 The finalists will also be emailed directly between 17h00-19h30 on Wednesday to confirm their participation in the finals.
 Please keep an eye on your inbox!

-Finalists for the CAP Best Student Oral Competition will give a second oral presentation on Thursday, June 22, 13:30-15:30.
+Finalists for the CAP Best Student Oral Competition will give a second oral presentation on Thursday, May 30, time TBC.

-Winners of the CAP Best Student Oral Competition and winners of Division oral competitions will be announced at the Student Awards Ceremony on Thursday, June 22, 17:15-18:00.
+Winners of the CAP Best Student Oral Competition and winners of Division oral competitions will be announced at the Student Awards Ceremony on Thursday, May 30, time TBC.